javierospital/Spilhaus-Projections-on-Trade-and-Conflict/README.md

   <img src="maps/spilhaus_map_1.png" width="600"/>
 </p>

 Note above the density of trade routes on the North Atlantic and over the Pacific.
 These join Western Europe to the North American East Coast, and South East Asia (SEA) to the North American Western Coast.
 There are also to clusters of chokepoints, on SEA and around Europe.
+The three largest chokepoints, the Taiwan Strait, the Starit of Malacca, and
 ## Comparative Reach With and Without Dual-Purpose Ports

  <p align="center">